Return to Index

 First, the topmost 8K tokens are removed, the context window's boundaries are now 8K to 44K.
 (Even if you haven't reached 44K yet.)
 Once you reach that 44K tokens, the 8K topmost tokens are once again removed.
 The window is once again moved by 8K, so 16K to 52K.

-Each time you reach a 8K boundary, the window shift.
+Each time you reach a 8K boundary, the window shifts.
 It doesn't shift with every addition to the context, only in these 8K steps.
 This facilitates caching since the context gets pretty big after a while.
+This 8192 token window is always story text and is always present.

 Ordering